Jenna and Chris

 The Garden, the Venue

 The week leading up to the event was wet and rainy.
 On the day itself, the sun broke through the gray clouds.
-About forty guests arrived, welcomed in the garden with prosecco and elderflower.
+Around forty guests arrived, welcomed in the garden with prosecco and elderflower.

 The full garden shot